 How concerned should people in Colorado be about monkeypox now?

 “It’s more likely that you are going to get the flu than you are going to get monkeypox,” Barron said.
-“Or you are going to slip and fall on your hike and have an accident that way.
-I don’t think this is something that anybody has to be worried about,” she said.
+“Or you are going to slip and fall on your hike and have an accident that way.”

 “Awareness of your skin is always important.
 Especially living in Colorado, with the incidence of skin cancers that probably get missed, it’s good to look at your skin.
 If you see something that looks funny, go to your doctor or go to your dermatologist.”